 The truth is seeing our reflection in the appearances that surround us.
 We realise that yoga emanates from within and that there is nothing to learn from 'out there' that is not already present 'in here'.
 We all remember yoga, as it reveals itself to us from the centre.
 Yoga is the art of listening, letting go and undoing.
 All questions dissolve in the knowledge of the Self (Samadhi or absorption), which comes to us all, in good time.

 Pranasana Yoga was received during meditation in 2007 and has been embodied since then, as a way to enjoy and share life with others of like minded heart.

 Pranasana is a process.
 It is the net effect of the combination of ‘Asana’ which is posture, stance or more specifically ‘yogic seat’, with ‘Prana’, life’s essence or pure energy.

 Pranasana is therefore the mixture of pranayama, which is energy expansion, with asana, the overall frame within which this energy is contained and directed towards Spirit.

 In common life, energy or vitality is lost through the senses.
 In yogic life, this vitality is turned inward to focus upon its source.
 This recycling creates a fusion reaction, resulting in the release of increased and refined internal flow.
 Such improvement in circulation, leads to profound healing and transformation for all layers of our multidimensional Self.

-This awakens the understanding that the body and mind are impermanent and the soul-light which illumines it, is the reality which gives birth to our world.
+Thus understanding awakens that the body and mind are impermanent and the soul-light which illumines it, is the reality which gives birth to our world.